joeycato/retroriffs/content/hackday/2015-03-09-hackday-saywhat/index.md

 date: 2015-03-09
 path: stuff/hackday-saywhat
 cover: "./saywhat.png"
-excerpt: Netflix Fall 2019 Hack Day Submission
+excerpt: Netflix Fall 2019 Hack Day Winner
 ---

 **Say Whaaat!!!** provides a more convenient way to to catch missed dialogue as you watch Netflix by displaying